How to Care for Your Bouquets

 Bouquet Care Tips for Long-Lasting Freshness

-Unwrap with Care: Upon receiving your bouquet, gently remove the wrapping, but leave any twine or ribbon that’s holding the arrangement together.
+Unwrap with Care: Upon receiving your bouquet, gently remove the wrapping, but leave any twine or ribbon that’s holding the flower arrangement together.
 This keeps the structure intact.

 Trim the Stems: Using clean, sharp scissors or pruning shears, trim 1-2 inches off the stems at an angle.
 This allows for better water absorption.
 Ideally, cut the stems under running water to prevent air from blocking the water flow into the stems.